Iodine and Cancer

 Another thyroid hormone, calcitonin, controls calcium metabolism in the body.

-(ii) Other tissues containing iodine
+(iii) Other tissues contain iodine

-2. Iodine deficiency and specific cancer types
+3. Iodine deficiency and specific cancer types

 * Breast Cancer and iodine